 - Forage plants – hay and silage, (especially conserved), are grasses, legumes, corn silage, and alfalfa, that are commercially bailed or processed to be sold to feed cattle.

-- Compound feeds, premixes and concentrates: Often sold as pellets, nuts or (cattle) cake, compound feeds are commercially prepared feed grains that include a blended, or individual rations of corn, soybeans, sorghum, oats and barley.
-Premixes are composed of micro ingredients like vitamins, minerals, chemical preservatives, antibiotics, fermentation products, among others, that can be used for blending with rations of commercial feed grains.
-Sold as concentrates, farmers can make formulated blends that are animal-targeted.
+- Compound feeds, premixes, and concentrates: Often sold as pellets, nuts, or (cattle) cake, compound feeds are commercially prepared feed grains, that can include barley grain, as well as blended, or individual rations of corn, soybeans, sorghum, and oats.
+Premixes are composed of micro-ingredients like vitamins, minerals, chemical preservatives, antibiotics, fermentation products, among others, that can be used for blending with rations of commercial feed grains.
+Sold as concentrates, farmers can make formulated blends that are animal targeted.

 - Fish meal is a commercial product mostly made from fish, that is generally used in combination with feed grain mixtures to feed farm animals in agricultural settings.
 Calorically dense and cheap to produce, fishmeal has played a critical role in the growth of factory farms on account of the number of farm animals it is possible to breed and feed.

-These grains are available from commercial feed providers in individual or mixed rations, with added nutrients and additives so that animals can easily digest and process them.
+These grains, including barley grains, are available from commercial feed providers in individual or mixed rations, with added nutrients and additives so that animals can easily digest and process them.

-In addition to some of the ingredients mentioned above, the following products are also added to commercially-produced fed grains to ensure the healthiest proportions of nutrients to animals:
+In addition to some of the ingredients mentioned above, the following products are also added to commercially-produced feed grains, including barley grains, to ensure the healthiest proportions of nutrients to animals:

 - Endotoxin reducers